 After finishing this position at Goldman Sachs and returning home to Chicago, GS was brought to Hollywood in July of 2011 where he assumed responsibility for the final edits, branding inputs and the strategic marketing campaign for a book called “Nothing To Lose, Everything To Gain: How I Went From Gang Member To Multimillionaire Entrepreneur” by his friend and mentor Ryan Blair, CEO of ViSalus Sciences.
 Along with the success of the book becoming a #1 NY Times Best Seller and more than $5 million in sales, things began to look up for him once again.
 Although on October 13, 2011; at the height of success from the book, GS was hospitalized and suffered severe injuries after a near fatal car accident on Wilshire Blvd. in Beverly Hills, CA where he was struck in an intersection directly at his driver’s side door of his Jaguar sedan by a GMC SUV.

 The 22-year-old Chicago musician told MTV, “2011 may have been the best and worst year I’ve experienced personally, but at the same time, it’s an experience I’ll never forget.
-I may have been in an accident that could’ve cost me my life, but it didn’t.
+I may have been in an accident that could’ve cost me my life (amongst other things unmentioned), but it didn’t.
 God kept me here for a reason.
 Time waits for no man, and my season is coming.”

 Now at 24, an alum of both Purdue University and Pepperdlne University with a B.S. in Business Management and MBA in Business Economics, GS is currently living in Los Angeles, CA. In attempts to better characterize himself, GS issued a name change from “The Young Hustla” to “Goldman Stacks”, with the influence from his experience at Goldman Sachs.
-He’s since worked in pre-production, production and post-production with HBO on shows including “Boardwalk Empire” and “Hello Ladies”.
-He’s expanded Immortal Media Group, LLC. to Los Angeles and recently partnered with ArtNet Agency and blockchain technology based startup Block26.
+He’s since worked in film pre-production, production and post-production with HBO on shows including “Boardwalk Empire” and “Hello Ladies”.
+He’s entered in philanthropy, expanded Immortal Media Group, LLC. to L.A. and recently partnered with both ArtNet Agency and blockchain technology startup Block26.
+He’s also currently working on 2 films in development as well as BTS work for an album for an affiliated artist.
 GS has remained in good ties with TDE and plans to venture back into the music scene; whether it’s still behind the scenes or as a music artist.
 Only this time, it’ll be 10 times better.

 Goldman Stacks & Tupac's Personal Videographer Collaboration